WiFi Pineapple – A Hak5 Prodigy

 Fun Fact: The WiFi Pineapple gets its’ name due to the antennas attached to the nano device which provides additional gain when compared to other nano devices.

 WiFi was believed to be inherently flawed making it vulnerable to spoofing attacks, which is basically when a hacker impersonates a device to gain access to a users personal data.
 This vulnerability gave birth to the Pineapple device with the purpose being pen testing.

 A pen test is an authorized attack of a system.
 Typically, a company will hire a pen tester to launch a hack on their systems in order to assess its strength and identify any vulnerabilities.
 Pen testing is part of a larger branch of testing commonly known as ethical hacking.

 A WiFi Pineapple is an important part of a pen tester’s kit.
 It looks and works just like a standard WiFi router, albeit with greater range.
 In pen testing, the Pineapple will take advantage of the inherent weakness of WiFi networks to get users to connect to the Pineapple’s signal, rather than a legitimate network.

 Most WiFi Pineapples also come with a set of software tools that a pen tester can use through their laptop, or even on an Android device.
-These tools are able to scan network traffic, snoop on users connected to WiFi networks, and identify weak spots in security protocols.
+These tools are able to scan network traffic, snoop on users connected to Public WiFi networks, and identify weak spots in security protocols.

 During a pen test, all of this is done with the permission of the company being ‘attacked’.
 Unsurprisingly, however, it did not take long for hackers to start using the same techniques to attack users and companies without being asked to.
 As a result, WiFi Pineapples are now commonly seen in many types of illegal attacks.